Adellama75/Adellama75.github.io/_posts/2025-07-13-People-I-Admire.md

-These are generally people which I'd like to point myself in the direction of being more like - in terms of producing output like theirs.
+These are generally people which I'd like to point myself in the direction of becoming more like - in terms of producing output like theirs.
 I am lucky enough to know 2-3 of them as internet friends, may this number increase in the future!

 ### Students (Coders)